Tree management in Randwick

 - for a multi-trunk tree species, a combined trunk circumference (measured around the outer girth of the group of trunks) equal to or exceeding one (1) metre at a height of one (1) metre above ground level.

-You require development consent to prune/remove ANY tree if you are within a Heritage Conservation Area, if the tree is or forms part of a Heritage Item, is or forms part of an Aboriginal object or is within an Aboriginal place of heritage significance or if the tree is listed on Council's Register of Significant Trees.
+You require development consent to prune/remove ANY tree if you are within a Heritage Conservation Area, if the tree is or forms part of a Heritage Item, is or forms part of an Aboriginal object or is within an Aboriginal place of heritage significance or if the tree is listed on Council's Register of Significant Trees, unless any proposed pruning is of a minor nature that will not have an impact on heritage significance or amenity, in which case a tree permit application only is required.
 Development consent is also required for tree works on land that is listed on the State Heritage List.

 Rather than removing a tree, you may consider having the tree's canopy thinned out to obtain filtered light.
 A qualified arborist will usually be able to open up the canopy of a tree in a way that will allow considerably more light to penetrate.